menchelab/CartoGRAPHs/README.md

 + global layout (based on network propagation)
 + importance layout (based on network centrality metrics, such as degree, closeness, betweenness and eigenvector centrality)
 + functional layout (e.g. based on a *NxM* matrix including *N* nodes in the network and *M* features)
++ combined layouts (providing a modulation between structural and functional features)

 ---